Nine Elms tube station

 Nine Elms is a London Underground station in Nine Elms, London.
-The station opened on 20 September 2021, as part of the Northern line extension to Battersea.
-It serves the rapidly growing area, New Covent Garden Market and the Embassy of the United States.
+It opened on 20 September 2021 as part of the Northern line extension to Battersea.
+The station serves the rapidly growing area, New Covent Garden Market and the Embassy of the United States.

 It is close to the site of the former Nine Elms railway station, once the terminus of the London and South Western Railway.

 Services

-The station is in Zone 1, served by the Northern line as part of the two-station extension from Kennington.
-The extension runs on to the redevelopment of Battersea Power Station.
+The station is in London fare zone 1, served by the Northern line as part of the two-station extension from Kennington.
+The extension continues to the redevelopment of Battersea Power Station.